 Cooking with toddlers

 There are special considerations when cooking with very young children (aged 1 to 4).
 Toddlers cannot cook safely at the hob.
 They cannot safely use sharp knives or hand graters.
 They have short attention spans.
 They like to do everything themselves.
 They love to lick their fingers so shouldn't handle things like raw meat.
 And they have limited strength and dexterity.
-Tickle Fingers' resources take these things into account and make it as easy as possible to incorporate cooking with a toddler into daily routines.
+Tickle Fingers' resources take these things into account and make it easy to incorporate cooking with a toddler into daily routines.

 Given the right recipes and approach, I am always struck at how much even an 18 month old can do and how much they get from it.
-Cooking incorporates so many things that young children love: getting messy, transforming things, moving things, stacking things, painting etc...
-And I am convinced there are particular benefits to starting this young like improving focus and dexterity and an increased willingness to try new foods at an age when they are still forming their attitude to eating.
-My personal favourite is that, instead of desperately trying to get them out of the way while preparing a meal, you can spend quality time with them doing something fun.
+Cooking incorporates so many things that young children love: getting messy, transforming things, moving things, stacking, bashing, painting etc...
+And I am convinced there are particular benefits to starting young like improving focus and dexterity and an increased willingness to try new foods at an age when they are still forming their attitude to eating.
+My personal favourite is that, instead of desperately trying to get them out of the way while preparing a meal, you can spend quality time doing something fun.
 There are downsides (like the mess and taking longer) but for me the plus sides far outweigh a bit of sweeping up and a few extra minutes.

 I am a Mum and enthusiastic home cook, rather than a trained professional.
 I simply wanted my own children to grow up enjoying and exploring real food, and to feel involved in everyday food preparation.
 When I started cooking with my one year old, I found that many children’s cookbooks either involved a lot of adult input, or only contained fun snacks or children's food.
 I wanted her to feel like she'd made it herself and I wanted be able to serve what she cooked as meals for all of us.
 When I struggled to find enough recipes to fit this brief, I began writing my own for her.